 The hygiene hypothesis defined

-The CDC reports that 20 percent of Americans have allergies, while some 7.1 million children have asthma.
+The Asthma and Allergy Foundation of America reports that 50 million Americans have allergies.
+The Centers for Disease Control and Prevention reportssome 6.3 million children have asthma.
 Sterile environments, according to the hygiene hypothesis, have something to do with this.

 “The hygiene hypothesis has affected how obsessed we are about a perfectly clean environment,” Barone says.

-The hypothesis, according to the UCLA Food and Drug Allergy Care Center, states that excessive cleanliness interrupts the normal development of the immune system.
+The hypothesis, according to the FDA, states that excessive cleanliness prevents exposure to the germs that would educate the immune system.

 When that development is hindered, children become more susceptible to developing allergies or asthma.
-Therefore, good sanitation practices and “eradicating” infections may actually be increasing the number of people with allergies.
+Therefore, good sanitation practices may actually be increasing the number of people with allergies.

 “The immune system is very robust in children,” Barone says.
 “It’s ready to roll.”